graalvm/graalvm-demos/spring-native-image/README-Code-Editor.md

     ```

-2. Build a JAR for the sample app.
+2. Build a JAR file for the example app.

     ```shell
     mvn clean package